bfontaine/pipe2mattermost/README.md

 password topsecret
 ```

-Warning: If this is the first time you use this file make sure you’re the only
+Warning: this file is plain text; use `chmod 0600` or similar to ensure you’re the only one who can access it.
-one with read/write access.

 ## Usage

     $ tail -f my.log | pipe2mattermost [-update] <server URL> <channel slug>

-If `-update` is passed it’ll continuously update the same message instead of
-posting multiple ones.
+If `-update` is passed it continuously updates the same message instead of posting multiple ones.

 Each line read is posted as a message.
-There’s no frequency limit so it’ll post
-each line as soon as it reads it.
+There’s no frequency limit so it posts each line as soon as it reads it.